GerritCodeReview/plugins_its-phabricator/src/main/resources/Documentation/config.md

 configured through a xref:config-rule-base[rule base] in `etc/its/action.config`.

-To turn off the legacy event handling of older 'hooks-*' plugins and stop unwanted legacy comments, add the following settings to the 'bugzilla' section of 'etc/gerrit.config':
+To turn off the legacy event handling of older 'its-*' plugins and stop unwanted legacy comments, add the following settings to the 'bugzilla' section of 'etc/gerrit.config':